 Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
-Yes: Your services will be subject to the AIFC Rules on Currency Regulation:
+Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Arranging a Credit Facility.

-Name of allowed activity: Arranging a Credit Facility: collecting and processing commissions, fees, and other payments, assisting the lender in placing funds and the borrower in obtaining credit facility, agreement and settlement of the terms of the contractual relationship between the lender and the borrower, transmission of instructions or confirmations concerning credit facility.
-Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 5.
-Type of currency: Any currency Transaction implications Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting No specific reporting for a financial service.
+Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 5 in the list of related services.
+Type of currency: Any currency Transaction: Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting: No specific reporting for a financial service.
 Transactional reporting may be applicable (see Chapter 4 of PERG for more details).
 No: Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.